- Historical Development

 Later OS iterations diluted this approach in response to market demands, notably with the introduction of a real-time kernel and a platform security model in versions 8 and 9.

-There is a strong emphasis on conserving resources which are exemplified by Symbian-specific programming idioms like descriptors and a cleanup stack.
+It is strong emphasis on conserving resources which are exemplified by Symbian-specific programming idioms like descriptors and a cleanup stack.
 Similar methods exist to conserve storage space.
 Further, all Symbian programming is event-based, and the CPU is switched into a low power mode when applications are not directly dealing with an event.
 This is done via a programming idiom called active objects.
 Similarly, the Symbian approach to threads and processes is driven by reducing overheads.

 A program running in Symbian OS can contain one or greater concurrent threads of execution.
 Each user process shall have its own private address space.